juanescorreap/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 It's purpose is to help the student understand:

-What happens when you type $ ls -l *.txt
+What happens when you type $ ls -l *.txt<br />

 # Shell Initialization Files

-What are the /etc/profile file and the /etc/profile.d directory
+What are the /etc/profile file and the /etc/profile.d directory<br />
-What is the ~/.bashrc file
+What is the ~/.bashrc file<br />

 # Variables

-What is the difference between a local and a global variable
+What is the difference between a local and a global variable<br />
-What is a reserved variable
+What is a reserved variable<br />
-How to create, update and delete shell variables
+How to create, update and delete shell variables<br />
-What are the roles of the following reserved variables: HOME, PATH, PS1
+What are the roles of the following reserved variables: HOME, PATH, PS1<br />
-What are special parameters
+What are special parameters<br />
-What is the special parameter $??
+What is the special parameter $??<br />

 # Expansions

-What is expansion and how to use them
+What is expansion and how to use them<br />
-What is the difference between single and double quotes and how to use them properly
+What is the difference between single and double quotes and how to use them properly<br />
-How to do command substitution with $() and backticks
+How to do command substitution with $() and backticks<br />

 # Shell Arithmetic

-How to perform arithmetic operations with the shell
+How to perform arithmetic operations with the shell<br />

 # The alias Command

-How to create an alias
+How to create an alias<br />
-How to list aliases
+How to list aliases<br />
-How to temporarily disable an alias
+How to temporarily disable an alias<br />

 # Other help pages

-How to execute commands from a file in the current shell
+How to execute commands from a file in the current shell<br />